MyllenaAPrado/360RAT/README.md

 # Dataset

 - We have included a dataset of ROI annotations gathered in a subjective experiment.
 In this experiment, 9 participants rated 11 videos.
 The table below shows details about the 360-degree videos used in this experiment, including their spatial and temporal resolution  and the original datasets or sources.
-- All ROI annotations are stored in the CSV files located in the [`filesCSV' folder](https://github.com/MyllenaAPrado/360RAT/tree/main/filesCSV).
+- All ROI annotations are stored in the CSV files located in the [`filesCSV' folder](https://github.com/MyllenaAPrado/360RAT/tree/main/Dataset/filesCSV).
 They include the ROI sizes and positions for all the frames of the 11 videos (see table below) and their semantic classifications.
-- We have also placed 2 of the original videos in the [`samples' folder](https://github.com/MyllenaAPrado/360RAT/tree/main/samples).
+- We have also placed 2 of the original videos in the [`sampleVideos' folder](https://github.com/MyllenaAPrado/360RAT/tree/main/Dataset/sampleVideos).

 | Group | Video Name | Dataset | Resolution | Frame Rate | Interval (60s) |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |